rioobod/urban-octo-telegram/README.md

 # urban-octo-telegram
 The challenge work is for a marketing agency.
-To verify and correct the Horiseon website codebase to follow accessibility stancdards.
+To verify and correct the Horiseon website codebase to follow accessibility standards.
 So that the website for Horiseon is optimized for search engines.
 Find and edit semantic HTML elements.
 Ensure that elements follow a logical structure independent of styling and positioning.